-The example shows how to use the Charon Manager on the Charon-SSP AWS host and a set of commands on the remote Linux System to create an SSH VPN tunnel.
+The example shows how to use the Charon Manager on the Charon-SSP host and a set of commands on the remote Linux System to create an SSH VPN tunnel.
 For this configuration to work, the following prerequisites must be met:

-- The remote Linux system must have access to the public IP address and the SSH port of the Charon-SSH AWS host. - The private key necessary to access the instance must be available on the remote Linux system.
-The key-pair required to access the AWS instance is created via the AWS EC2 dashboard and associated with the instance when it is created. - 1 The private key can be downloaded only once when the key is created.
-If it is lost, access to the instance may be permanently lost. - The bridge-utils and autossh packages must be installed on the remote Linux system.
+- The remote Linux system must have access to the public IP address and the SSH port of the Charon-SSH host instance in the cloud. - The private key necessary to access the instance must be available on the remote Linux system.
+The key-pair required to access the cloud instance is typically associated with the instance when it is created. - i If the key-pair is not created automatically during the launch of the instance, you can create it using a command similar to the following: